CiscoTestAutomation/genie/docs/cookbooks/harness.rst

 to twice as fast!
 This number can scale up to what your device can support.

 In order to use connection pool for different connections, the new mapping schema needs to be followed.
+``Note``: via and alias keywords are mandatory when using new mapping schema.
 .. code-block:: python

     devices: